collinsezedike/commit-bot/README.md

 ## Notes

-- Make sure to run all commands inside root directory of the codebase.
+- Make sure to run all commands inside the root directory of the codebase.
 This directory should be `commit-bot/` or `commit-bot-main/`, depending on whether you cloned or downloaded the code.

 - If the target directory path does not already exist, the robot will not create it.
 It will terminate the execution with an error.